collonybot/docs/prepare-your-telegram-group.md

 ---
-title: "Prepare Your Telegram Group for collony AI"
+title: "Prepare Your Telegram Group"
 description: "Adjust Telegram group settings and permissions so the collony AI moderator can join, review past messages, and moderate effectively."
 ---